 Lashes cycle and regrow daily, it's important to note that all lashes do not go through these stages at the same time.
-At any given time Some hairs are in the anagen phase, some hairs are in the catagen phase, and some hairs are in the telogen phase.
 Lashes shed just like our eyebrows or the hair on our head.
 An extension can shed with a natural lash attached meaning it was at the end of its cycle or an extension can shed on its own without the natural lash attached as the bond of the adhesive breaks down.
 Because each individual lash is in its own phase of the growing cycle, it's normal for approx. 1-7 lashes to fall out daily.